skvillamin/league-predictions/README.md

 As we were performing a multiclass classification which was not linear, we decided on using `RandomForest Classifier` instead of `LogisticRegression`.
 Here, it performed faster than `LogisticRegression` with a better prediction score.
 To select the best hyperparameters for our modeling algorithm, we decided to tune `max-depth` and `criterion`.
 Having no maximum depth of trees may lead to worse results.
 On the other hand, choosing the criterion, we face a trade off between using Gini vs. Entropy, with the expenses of computation and results.
 To find this, we used `GridSearchCV` and found that a max depth of 2 and using gini would give us the best overall results.

-Our model performed with a precision score of:
+Our model performed with a precision score of: 0.827605728060049 Although we have a lower precision score than our baseline model, we didn't perform k-fold cross-validation in the baseline model, making this model much more accurate in predicting the game statistics for unseen data as well.

 ---